-9.2.11.1 CBRN incidents - general
+9.2.10.1 CBRN incidents - general

-The main reference document for CBRN incidents, which sets out integrated multi-agency arrangements covering Nottingham City and County areas is the:
+The main reference document for CBRN incidents, which sets out integrated multi-agency arrangements covering Nottingham City and County areas is Section 12.4 of the LRF Emergency Response Guidance.
+This document is supported by a range of Government guidance documents.